KennyTech/KennyTech/README.md

 🙏 Very fortunate to have found my passion early.

 🏢 I currently run a small studio creating fun games.
-🧭 We love exploring the boundaries of emerging technology and our goal is to push towards better gaming standards and experiences for gamers.
+🧭 We love exploring the boundaries of emerging technology, pushing towards better gaming experiences for gamers.

 ---